anshikkumartiwari/webv/README.md

-# webv — Minimal Terminal-to-GUI Web Launcher for any DEbian based Operating System
+# webv — Minimal Terminal-to-GUI Web Launcher for any Debian based Operating System

 `webv` is a lightweight(8kb package size), terminal-based web launcher built using GTK3 + WebKitGTK 4.1 and C language.
 Run it from your terminal and get instant GUI browsing — no clutter, just pure speed and utility.